With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreBlessed Alms Ii is a mental health clinic in Greensboro, NC, located at 3909 Bears Creek Road, in the 27406 zip code.
+Learn MoreBlessed Alms Ii is a mental health treatment clinic in Greensboro, North Carolina, located at 3909 Bears Creek Road, in the 27406 zip code.
 Blessed Alms Ii provides residential treatment.
-Blessed Alms Ii offers cognitive behavioral therapy, activity therapy and psychotropic medication to children / adolescents.
-Blessed Alms Ii also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
-More services at Blessed Alms Ii include family psychoeducation, suicide prevention services and psychosocial rehabilitation services.
+Blessed Alms Ii provides behavior modification, psychotropic medication and activity therapy to children / adolescents.
+Blessed Alms Ii also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
+Additional services provided by Blessed Alms Ii consist of diet and exercise counseling, psychosocial rehabilitation services and family psychoeducation.

 Learn MoreCountry Club Day Activity is one of mental health facilities in Randleman, North Carolina, located at 1324 Coltrane Mill Road, 27317 zip code.
 Country Club Day Activity provides outpatient treatment.
-Country Club Day Activity provides group therapy to seniors 65 or older, adults and young adults.
+Country Club Day Activity provides group therapy to young adults, seniors 65 or older and adults.
 Country Club Day Activity also supports people with serious mental illness and seniors or older adults.
 Additional services provided at Country Club Day Activity include family psychoeducation, psychosocial rehabilitation services and illness management and recovery.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.